Rocío Maldonado

 Rocío Maldonado (born 1951) is a Mexican artist who was born in Tepic, Nayarit.

-She rose to prominence in the art world during the 1980s Neo-Mexicanism movement.
+Maldonado rose to prominence in the art world during the 1980s Neo-Mexicanism movement.
 Her works, often compared to Frida Kahlo and Maria Izquierdo, depict feminist concerns and challenge cultural ideals of womanhood.
 Maldonado's artistic style has evolved over time, with her primary focus being the female body, addressing social, political, and cultural issues.
 She incorporates some mixed media elements in her large-scale paintings.
 Maldonado studied art at the Escuela Nacional de Pintura, Escultura, y Grabado (ENPEG) in the late 1970s and has traveled extensively.
 Some of her notable artworks include Soldadito de Plomo, Las Dos Hermanas, and Éctasis de Santa Teresa.

 Biography

 Rocío Maldonado established her career and rose into the art world in the 1980s during the Neo-Mexicanism movement.
 Her works are a depiction of feminist concerns that challenge cultural ideals on womanhood.
 Often times her work is compared to that of Frida Kahlo and Maria Izquierdo.
 Maldonado’s works have been exhibited all over the world in California, Spain, Mexico, Australia, and New York.
-The Metropolitan Museum of Art in New York is the permanent home to a some of her works.
+The Metropolitan Museum of Art in New York is the permanent home to some of her works.

 Maldonado’s artistic style changed throughout the years; she began painting desert landscapes with vibrant colors some of her early work is similar to Neo-Expressionist artworks with the addition of Mexican cultural subject matter.
 Ultimately, the themes addressed in her artworks fit into the 1980s neomexicanismo tendency where an emerging generation of figurative painters challenged fixed notions of identity in their artwork.
 Maldonado’s prominent subject matter is the female, which can also categorize the works as Feminist art, or at least as gynocentric; she uses the female body to make social and political commentary as well to address questions within her own culture.
 Her reoccurring use of the female body also shows her personal concerns with how society views women and how society treats women.
 Many of her works consider the idea of female beauty and unattainable standards.

 Maldonado expresses an interest in craft, arte popular, at times incorporating the papier-mâché doll as subject and object, but to comment on women's confined roles in society.
 The palette she commonly uses other than black and white are ochre, to resemble earth, and red, to resemble blood, the two colors together in her work are symbolic of “corporeality and spirituality.”